-In this scenario, your total sales is up at +$6,000, but your total profit is -$1,000 versus if you had done nothing.
+In this scenario, your total sales is up at +$6,000.
+But your total profit is down $1,000 versus a normal month.
+That sounds like a bad idea.

-So, in scenario 1 you’d do the promotion, and scenario 2, you wouldn’t do it, right?
+So, in scenario 1 you’d do the promotion.
+Scenario 2, you wouldn’t, right?

 Well, mostly, yes.

 But this calculation is only a starting point.
 You need to think a bit harder.
 Because, depending on context, sometimes you would NOT do scenario 1.
 And sometimes, you WOULD still do scenario 2.